Which Came First: The Anxiety or the ADHD?

 Anxiety Disorders and ADHD

 The pediatric anxiety disorder triad — which includes generalized anxiety disorder, social anxiety disorder, and separation anxiety disorder — is particularly common among children with ADHD.
-It’s estimated that one-fourth of children with ADHD also have an anxiety disorder; the inverse is also true.

 “The question that we often get is what comes first, the anxiety or the ADHD?” says Costello.
 “It’s a great question and we don’t know the answer to it.
 We just know that these things are associated with each other and it’s very, very difficult to tease it out.”